OpenSecuritySummit/oss2019/content/tracks/OWASP-ZAP/user-session/zap-how-to-use-it-session-1.md

 ---
-title        : Zap - How to use it type         : user-session track        : OWASP ZAP topics       : ["Owasp Project"] featured     : yes                   # review with summit team "yes" when_day     : Tue when_time    : Eve-1
+title        : Zap - How to use it (session 1) type         : user-session
+track        : OWASP ZAP
+topics       : ["Owasp Project"] featured     : yes                   # review with summit team "yes" when_day     : Mon
+when_time    : Eve-1
 room_layout  :                    #
 room_id      :